OpenDataServices/developer-docs/howto/open-contracting/getting-to-done.md

 It's very common for a piece of work to raise other issues, and for us to have ideas as to what to do next.
 To avoid scope creep, these should be documented, rather than assuming that they should be done immediately.

-* Any ideas for future improvements should be added as GitHub Issues in the relevant repo
+First, review your work to ascertain what changes have been made Then, review any GitHub issues that you've already opened Then, fix any issues that are clearly bugs
+Then, ensure that GitHub issues have been raised for any issues that you're aware of, and that they stand as independent issues with sufficient detail for them to be left
-* If you think that those ideas are important to do relatively soon, add Trello cards for each one, and start to draft a Definition Of Ready
+Then, add GitHub issues for any further work that you think might be good to do Then, add any ideas that you think are important to do soon to the Ideas & Reports column on Trello, with a draft Definition Of Ready
-* Bugs should be fixed as part of the work
+Finally, check the check-box on the Trello card that you're working on to confirm that you've done this

+Notes:
 * Unforeseen shortcomings are a judgement call; comment on the relevant GitHub issue and directly contact whoever is affected to ask

 ## Any functionality changes are appropriately documented